If you decide to join Clubhouse, avoid sharing your contact list

 A social media company has to do better in 2021 and we, experienced users, should not be OK with all this.
 I’ve made the mistake of giving Clubhouse access to my contact list, and now it’s too late.
 If you decide to join Clubhouse, I think you should wait before allowing anything.
 It doesn’t seem like a big deal when you join the app, but then you think of all the implications and realise that Oremus is right: it is a little creepy.

-Clubhouse’s FAQ/support page is incomplete, sometimes can’t even be accessed, and there is still not a simple, secure way to delete your account or data.
+The FAQ/support page on Clubhouse’s website is incomplete, sometimes can’t even be accessed, and there is still not a simple, secure way to delete your account or data.
 How is this not a priority for them?
 Clubhouse should not get a pass on this, this is not the year 2011.

 The sudden hype to join the hot new social network is strong: you want to experience it yourself, you want that sweet username saved, you want to show your network that you’re already on it, that you’re one of the cool kids.
 This hype should not blind you to the risks now too well-known regarding privacy and what happens to your data.
 I am now seriously considering emailing Clubhouse to ask for my account and data to be fully deleted, not out of spite or the decidedly poor interest I have for the app, but as a matter of principle.